 The oh so famous recipe for every festival is Kheer ( also known as Paal Payasam).
 It is a tradition for Punjabis to have Kheer for this festival.
 Kheer or rice pudding has different variations throughout the country like payasam in Tamil Nadu, Kerala, and Mistanna or Payesh in West Bengal but the one thing that has remained the same throughout the length and breadth of the country is the signature taste of the dish.

 No meal is complete without the traditional South Indian Sambar.
 During Pongal, this dish is usually made with 9 different vegetables.
 It is best served with Ven Pongal.

 For all the times when you run out of sweets or just happen to have a sweet craving, this dish is your best bet.
 It is simple, tasty and super easy to make.
 Line up just a few ingredients and with a prep time less than 15 minutes, you are all set.
 If you haven’t had this sweet, now is the time to make it.

 The best thing to club with sambar and coconut chutney is vada.
 Be it medu vada or masala vada, both are unique in taste and are absolutely delicious.

 A famous sweet prepared during Makar Sankranti in Bihar and Jharkhand.
 These sweet munchies called Teel Barfi or Til ki Barfi are prepared with sesame seeds (Teel or Til), khoya, ghee and sugar.
 They provide you with the nutrition needed for the body.
 They are both, healthy and delicious.

-This is a very famous and a traditional sweet dish for Pongal.
-It is popularly known as sweet flatbread.
+This is a very famous and traditional sweet dish for Pongal.
+It is popularly known as a sweet flatbread.
 It is prepared with Bengal gram dal and coconut along with ghee.
 Puran Poli is a delicacy that is enjoyed throughout Maharastra, Gujarat, Tamil Nadu, Goa and other regions of West and South India.

 Bisi Bele Bath